Ronald D. Moore: Outlander (2014–present)

 In June 2012, io9.com reported that Moore had started developing a TV adaptation of Diana Gabaldon's Outlander book series.
 On November 6, 2012, Deadline reported that the premium subscription channel Starz had closed a deal to produce and air the series.
-The show began its first run on August 9, 2014 and was renewed for its second season which was based on Dragonfly in Amber, the second novel in the eight-book series.
+The show began its first run on August 9, 2014, and was renewed for its second season which was based on Dragonfly in Amber, the second novel in the eight-book series.
 He was joined on the production by a fellow Deep Space Nine contributor, producer Ira Steven Behr.

 The second season, consisting of 13 episodes, premiered on April 9, 2016.
 The 13-episode third season, based on Voyager, aired from September to December 2017.
 The 13-episode fourth season, based on Drums of Autumn, aired from November 2018 to January 2019.
 The fifth season of 12 episodes, based on The Fiery Cross, aired from February to May 2020.
-The series is renewed for a 12-episode sixth season to be based on A Breath of Snow and Ashes.
+The sixth season was based on A Breath of Snow and Ashes.
+A seventh season aired in 2023, with an eighth and final season commissioned.